 - Non means-tested

-Full details of the loan and eligibility conditions can be found on the government's student finance website where applications will be open from Summer 2016.
+Full details of the loan and eligibility conditions can be found on the government's student finance website.

 Some courses, for example Social Work and some Health Professions Masters degrees do attract some funding.
 Contact us for more information.